codejake/hackintosh-guide/README.md

 2. Add a couple of boot arguments to your config.plist.
 This option replaces the NoVPAJPEG kernel extension.
 NoVPAJPEG was recently deprecated and its functionality was [moved into WhateverGreen](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.OldPlugins.en.md).

 Now, you simply add `shikigva=32` and `shiki-id=Mac-7BA5B2D9E42DDD94` to your boot arguments in config.plist.

+So, what does this do?
+Well, it tells this part of the OS that it is an iMac Pro and that it does not have an iGPU, only a discrete GPU and the system should use that.
+This does not change your SMBIOS stuff (the Mac model your hackintosh identifies as).